-Strathclyde has over 22,000 full and part time students.
+Strathclyde has around 22,000 full and part time students.
 Around 15% are international students from more than 100 countries.

-According to HESA, 96.2% of students went into employment or further study within six months after graduating in 2014/15.
+According to HESA, 96% of students from the 2015/16 academic year went into employment or further study within six months after graduating.

 Facilities and Services

-The university is ranked 1st in the UK for medical technology and aural and oral sciences in the Complete University Guide Subject Tables 2018.
+The university is ranked 1st in Scotland for Electronic and Electrical Engineering in the Good University Guide 2018.

 Courtesy of University of Strathclyde